-- Limit lectures, guest lectures, field trips, and films so as to ensure that weekly discussions are at the heart of the seminar experience.
+- Limit lectures, guest lectures, field trips, and films to ensure that weekly discussions are at the heart of the seminar experience.

-- The seminar should require a substantial writing component, i.e., 12-15 pages for a final paper.
-In writing assignments it is usually best to provide for a “draft and rewrite” experience so that students can learn how to respond to supportive criticisms and can also experience the distance that usually has to be traveled between a draft and a final project, paper, creative work, or presentation.
+- The seminar should require a substantial writing component, final project, or presentation.
+It is usually best to provide a scaffolded “draft and resubmit” experience so that students can learn how to respond to constructive feedback and can also experience the distance that usually has to be traveled between a draft and a final project, paper, creative work, or presentation.

 - Assign weekly core readings so that the seminar can focus on topics or documents that all students are prepared to discuss.
-Pose prompt questions from the readings in order to improve the quality of discussion.
-Assignment of formal presentations and critical comment may also be a useful strategy for stimulating discussion.
+Pose prompt questions from the readings to improve the quality of discussion.
+Assignment of formal presentations and critical arguments may also be a useful strategy for stimulating discussion.

 If you have any questions regarding the development of your syllabus, please reach out to CUTF Program Coordinator Alison Fedyna at firstname.lastname@example.org.